Atif2227/Data-Driven-Excellence-Centralizing-Training-Intelligence-for-National-Healthcare-Compliance/README.md

 # Data-Driven-Excellence-Centralizing-Training-Intelligence-for-National-Healthcare-Compliance
+---
+**Role:** Senior Healthcare Data Analyst, Consultant
+**Domain:** Healthcare Analytics
+**Objective:** The objective of this project is to centralize and automate the training intelligence infrastructure of a national healthcare corporation by transitioning from fragmented legacy reporting to a robust Extract, Transform, Load (ETL) architecture and a Star Schema data warehouse.

+---

 Developed a centralized SSIS Data Warehouse to integrate LMS 365, Oracle ERP, and departmental data.
 This resolved OData volume constraints and enabled YoY trend analysis.
 The resulting Power BI dashboard delivered 30% more insights, tracking 258k+ enrollments and a 74% employee engagement rate across the corporation.

 ---